Parcel Carrier Invoice Audit: How to Catch Billing Errors

 • Missed discounts or wrong-account rebills: Confirm the shipment billed to the right account and that the expected discount structure appears in the charge stack rather than disappearing after an adjustment.

-In a UPS invoice audit or any broader carrier invoice validation workflow, the discipline is the same: use shipment facts to test the billed result.
+For UPS, FedEx, DHL, or any other carrier, the discipline is the same: use shipment facts to test the billed result.
 The reviewer is not trying to prove that every high number is wrong.
 The reviewer is looking for charges that fail a specific comparison and can therefore be defended in a dispute.

 Build a Dispute-Ready File for UPS, FedEx, and DHL